Frequently Asked Questions

 Q: What is the difference between an apprenticeship and an internship?

-The Department of Labor does not have an official definition of internship or externship.
+The U.S. Department of Labor does not have an official definition of internship or externship.
 However, generally speaking, differences between internships and apprenticeships include:

 1) Length of Time: Internships are usually short term (1-3 months) and apprenticeships are longer term (1-3 years).